 This dimity pocket was owned by Abigail Adams in the late eighteenth or early nineteenth century.
 An accompanying note in the hand of Abigail's granddaughter, Elizabeth "Lizzie" Coombs Adams, reads, "Dimity pocket worn for 50 years (probably) by Mrs. Abigail Adams my Grandmother & wife of John Adams.
 All old ladies wore these pockets & carried their keys in them."
 However, given the beautiful condition of the pocket, she may have exaggerated a bit in the assertion that the pocket was "worn for 50 years."
-This Adams family artifact is a recent gift to the Massachusetts Historical Society.

 Measuring a full fourteen inches in length, this pocket is composed of eight pieces of dimity sewn together with an opening halfway down the front.
 Two ties are attached to the top seams of the pocket to be secured around the waist.
 The simple and sturdy striped fabric of the pocket--the polar opposite of the sheer cotton known today as dimity--suggests that this was a utilitarian garment to be tied under an apron or worn beneath a skirt and accessed through an opening in the outer garments.
 Embroidered and embellished pockets from the period were also worn in singles and pairs and could be displayed over a skirt as a decorative accessory.